-In addition to teaching the context of contemporary art, Tyler’s bachelor of fine arts in glass degree program emphasizes the history, chemistry and technical aspects of working with glass as your sculptural media.
-Your coursework integrates issues and practices that influence your studio practice with critical theory and sustainability.
+In addition to exploring the context of contemporary art, Tyler’s bachelor of fine arts in glass program emphasizes the history, chemistry and technical processes of working with glass as a sculptural medium.
+The curriculum weaves together critical theory, sustainability, and relevant issues and practices that shape and influence your studio practice.

 You also get the chance to tour local artists’ studios in Philadelphia and to explore the city’s wealth of cultural institutions.

-Consider your study abroad options in Rome or Tokyo as well.
+Consider your study abroad options in Rome or Japan as well.
 Sometimes, it’s good to get out of your head and even out of the country to gain fresh perspectives.

 The glass BFA program includes opportunities (and scholarships) for summertime study.